johnoneil/MangaTextDetection/README.md

 ![locate text output](https://github.com/johnoneil/MangaTextDetection/blob/master/test/194_text_locations_thumb.png?raw=true)

-Note that in the output above you see several of the implementation defficiencies.
-For exmple, there are several small false positives scattered around, and some major false positives on the girl's sleeve and eyes in panels 2 and 3.
+Note that in the output above you see several of the implementation deficiencies.
+For example, there are several small false positives scattered around, and some major false positives on the girl's sleeve and eyes in panels 2 and 3.
 Also note that many large areas of text were not detected (false negatives).
 Despite how pleased I was with the results (and I was more pleased than you could possibly believe) significant improvements are needed.

 Text Segmentation Example